houseabsolute/ubi/README.md

 Isn't literally anything else better than this?

-In all seriousness, `ubi` does not execute arbitrary code when you install anything.
+In all seriousness, `ubi` does not download arbitrary code from a random website and execute it locally when you install anything.
 That seems like a good thing.

 ## Linting and Tidying this Code